wmde/wbaas-deploy/tf/env/staging/README.md

-## Production
+## Staging

-Production Terraform state is held in a Google Cloud bucket.
+Staging Terraform state is held in a Google Cloud bucket.
-Someone that already has access will need to add you to the `terraformers` variable access list and apply this before you can interact with production via terraform.
+Someone that already has access will need to add you to the `terraformers` variable access list and apply this before you can interact with staging via terraform.

 ### Getting started